First it was the flu. Then, it was whooping and mumps. Now (predictably) . . . it’s the shmeasles measles. I know what you’re thinking:

 Death from various, and in some cases unknown, causes has been reported rarely following vaccination with measles, mumps, and rubella vaccines […]. – MMR Vaccine insert

 But the measles vaccine has prevented so many deaths.
 Wrong.
 Read the chapter on measles from this book.
 We’ve been duped.
 Secondly, it’s impossible to test whether a vaccine prevented a death.
-You’d have to assume that if there were an outbreak of measles, everyone would get it, and you’d have to assume that everyone vaccinated against measles would have immunity.
+You’d have to assume that if there were an outbreak of measles, everyone would have gotten it, and you’d have to assume that everyone vaccinated against measles would have had immunity.
+Vaccinated people get the diseases they’re vaccinated against all . . . the . . . time.

 But the measles vaccine has been proven safe and effective.
 Wrong again.
 But hey, call me up when someone does a double-blind (saline/inert) placebo controlled study on this vaccine, and let me know when “effective” means “life-time immunity.”